You can get your matric certificate or results at your school OR exam centre.

 Get your Results from your School or Exam Centre

-Your results will be available from your school or exam centre on 5 January 2018.
+Your results will be available from your school or exam centre.

 More information about Matric Results